timf34/field-of-vision-app-2022/README.md

 # Updated notes
+### For integrating Dylan's code.
+Simply replace all the frontend code that **doesn't** include bluetooth relevant stuff, with Dylan's stuff.
+Get the app up and running and it should be pretty apparent what needs replacing.
+That would be primarily the second_page for selection, which needs to be updated + the currently empty match page link.

 ### Using laptop bluetooth serial communication
 Our app can communicate via Bluetooth serial with our laptops over Putty.